-Pioneer farms is a one-of-a-kind outdoor classroom, spanning more than 90 acres.
-The land was donated to the Heritage Society of Austin in 1956 and, in 1974, the Austin Natural Science Association and the City of Austin Parks and Recreation Department came together to build the 19th-century farm and museum.
-Today, the museum interprets and preserves the histories and cultures of Central Texas during the 19th century and appreciates the natural landscapes and agrarian lifestyles of the Blackland Prairie.
+Pioneer farms was first claimed in 1844 by Texas Ranger Lt.
+James O. Rice, an original settler of Austin.
+The land was once occupied by the Tokawa Native People, who built their campsites along the creek.
+In 1956, the land was donated to the Heritage Society of Austin in 1956, then later in 1974, the Austin Natural Science Association and the City of Austin Parks and Recreation Department worked together to build the 19th-century farm and museum.
+Today, the museum preserves and depicts the lifestyles of Central Texans during the 19th century, while also showcasing the natural landscapes and agrarian lifestyles of the Blackland Prairie.

-Step back in time with six themed historic areas, complete with volunteer interpreters in historic dress.
-Immerse yourself in each of the areas, which include an 1841 Tonkawa Encampment, a native stretch of the Walnut Creek Greenbelt as is was in 1853, an 1868 German Emigrant Farm, an 1873 Texian Farm, an 1887 Cotton Planter's Farm and an 1899 Sprinkle Corner rural village.
+Pioneer farms is comprised of seven themed historic areas, complete with volunteer interpreters in historic dress.
+Immerse yourself in each of the areas, which include an 1844 Tonkawa Encampment, a native stretch of the Walnut Creek Greenbelt as is was in 1853, an 1868 Kruger Farm, an 1873 Jourdan Farm, an 1886 Bell Farm and an 1899 Sprinkle Corner rural village.
 Plus, visit the 1850 Scarborough Barn (one of the oldest still in use in Central Texas) to meet the farm animals.

-The recently announced Freedman's Farm will soon feature an 1870s-era farm house that was once home to Jack Dodson, a freedman farmer in Travis County.
-He lived for many years in the house that was relocated to Pioneer Farms and was generously donated by the landowners to preserve its history.
+The museum's Freedman's Farm recognizes the height of the Freedmen's movement in the early 1890s.
+The farmhouse was once home to Jack Dodson, a freedman farmer in Travis County.
+He lived for many years in the house that was relocated to Pioneer Farms and was generously donated to preserve its history.
 The site will feature a functioning farmstead where visitors can see and learn about the Texans who gained their freedom from slavery after Emancipation.
+This site is currently undergoing restoration and is not open for tours.
+Please check their website for updates and grand re-opening details.

-Enjoy a regular schedule of historic demonstrations and workshops on topics ranging from archery and blacksmithing to backyard farming and painting.
+Enjoy weekly features of historic demonstrations and workshops on topics ranging from archery and blacksmithing to backyard farming and crafting with nature.
 Plus, visit the General Store on select dates to get a variety of fresh veggies from the farm stand.

 Check the schedule for guided walking tours of the property, which feature a costumed guide who will take you through Texas history from 1841-1899.